erickMunz/python-ocr/out/part1.md

 \Dedddiadiatvcoich blockslo youl Bokn that tenses Wie alg a sareideoupustaicrenteiniollectendial ca be Sioied ie bub /Subiaices

 #########################################
-Anything2Cloud

-Your organization has been collecting and analyzing data in Google BigQuery for 6 months.
-The majority of the data analyzed is placed in a time-partitioned table named events_partitioned.
-To reduce the cost of queries, your organization created a view called events, which queries only the last 14 days of data.
-The view is described in

-legacy SQL.
-Next month, existing applications will be connecting to BigQuery to read the events data via an ODBC connection.
-You need to ensure the applications can connect.
-Which two actions should you take?
-(Choose two.)

-A. Create a new view over events using standard SQL
-B. Create a new partitioned table using a standard SQL query
-D. Create a service account for the ODBC connection to use for authentication

-E. Create a Google Cloud Identity and Access Management (Cloud IAM) role for the ODBC connection and shared a€eventsa€

-#########################################
+---
-‘Question: 26 ——_
+## Question: 26 ——_

 You are building a data pipeline on Google Cloud.
 You need to prepare data using a casual method for a machine-learning process.
 You want to support a logistic regression model.
 You also need to monitor and adjust for null values, which must remain real-valued and cannot be removed.
 What should you do?

 A. Use Cloud Dataprep to find null values in sample source data.
 Convert all nulls to ‘none’ using a Cloud Dataproc job.
-B. Use Cloud Dataprep to find null values in sample source data.
+#### B. Use Cloud Dataprep to find null values in sample source data.
 Convert all nulls to 0 using a Cloud Dataprep job.
 C. Use Cloud Dataflow to find null values in sample source data.
 Convert all nulls to ‘none’ using a Cloud Dataprep job.

 D. Use Cloud Dataflow to find null values in sample source data.
 Convert all nulls to 0 using a custom script.